Jelinek-J/INSPiRE/README.md

 Using the files mentioned in the previous subsection, you need to compile (each separately) following files from 'src/frontend' directory:
 1. For a construction of knowledge-base and queries:
     1. 'frontend/index.cpp': creates index file of proteins and their residues, chains and models.
 The file is used by other tools.
-    2. 'frontend/aminoacids.cpp': creates transformation file to convert aminoacids' three-letter codes to one-letter codes.
-    3. 'frontend/features.cpp': creates files with extracted features.
+    2. 'frontend/features.cpp': creates files with extracted features.
 Actually, it is possible to extract coordinates, amino acid type (here can be used the file created in the previous point), temperature, and interfaces.
-    4. 'frontend/subgraphs.cpp': extracts chosen types of subgraphs and edges in them.
+    3. 'frontend/subgraphs.cpp': extracts chosen types of subgraphs and edges in them.
-    5. 'frontend/fingerprints.cpp': create fingerprints from files generated in previous steps.
+    4. 'frontend/fingerprints.cpp': create fingerprints from files generated in previous steps.
+2. For a prediction:
-2. 'frontend/mine.cpp': searches in knowledge-base for fingerprints similar to query fingerprints.
+    1. 'frontend/mine.cpp': searches in knowledge-base for fingerprints similar to query fingerprints.
-3. 'frontend/classify.cpp': classifies fingerprints found by the tool from the previous step.
+    2. 'frontend/classify.cpp': classifies fingerprints found by the tool from the previous step.
+    3. For a classification task:
-4. 'frontend/predict.cpp': pronounces a prediction based on the statistics computed using the tool from the previous step.
+        1. 'frontend/predict.cpp': pronounces a prediction based on the statistics computed using the tool from the previous step.
+        2. 'frontend/assign.cpp': makes the prediction human readable.
+    4. For a prioritization task:
+        1. 'frontend/prioritize.cpp': propose an order of residues based on the statistics computed using the tool from the previous step.
+3. For optimization of prediction parameters:
-5. 'frontend/optimize.cpp': finds the best parameters for predictors in 'frontend/predict.cpp'.
+    1. 'frontend/optimize.cpp': finds the best parameters for predictors in 'frontend/predict.cpp'.
-6. 'frontend/assign.cpp': makes the prediction human readable.
+    2. 'frontend/combine.cpp': combine multiple optimizations of the same format.
+4. For benchmarking:
+    1. 'frontend/select.cpp': select chains from from index file.
+    2. 'frontend/filter.cpp': filter feature files based on a index file.
+    3. 'frontend/exclude.cpp': pairs residues from knowledge-base and query index files.
+5. Additional auxiliary tools:
+    1. 'frontend/aminoacids.cpp': creates transformation file to convert aminoacids' three-letter codes to one-letter codes; and/or composition file.
+    2. 'frontend/validate.cpp': check quality of a source data.
+    3. 'frontend/random.cpp': select a random subset of mutually dissimilar protein chains.
+    4. 'frontend/merge.cpp': merge two sets of fingerprints with the same structure.
+    5. 'frontend/similarity.cpp': identify the most similar proteins in a knowledge-base.

 You can do it by typing `make all` in bash to compile everything except 'frontend/aminoacids.cpp' (for the case that you want to use custom transformation of aminoacids' three-letter codes) and by typing `make aminoacids` to compile 'frontend/aminoacids.cpp'.
 Optionally you can then type `make install` to install compiled binaries to the corresponding system directory.

 ## 1.c: Single INSPiRE tool ##
 You will probably prefer this approach if you want to use the INSPiRE for its original purpose, i.e. prediction of new protein-protein interaction interfaces.
-Instead of all the '\*.cpp' you need only a single file 'frontend/inspire.cpp' that is roughly equivalent to pipeline of tools from the previous subsection that corresponds to the INSPiRE algorithm.
+Instead of all the '\*.cpp' (mentioned in chapter 1.b) you need only a single file 'frontend/inspire.cpp' that is roughly equivalent to pipeline of tools from the previous subsection that corresponds to the INSPiRE algorithm.
 At most, you can optionally use 'frontend/aminoacids.cpp' to change the original mapping of three-letters codes to one-letter codes.

 To use this option, you need just to type `make` to compile it and optionally `make install` to install it.
 To create a new knowledge-base you can type `inspire -m` to create the knowledge-base in the current directory from files in the current directory (not recommended) or `inspire -s <proteins_path> -k<knowledge-base_path> -m` to create the knowledge-base in <knowledge-base_path> directory using files in <proteins_path>.
 Then you can use the knowledge-base by typing `inspire -s <query_path> -k<knowledge-base_path> -q<output_path>` to make a prediction for files in <query_path> using a knowledge-base stored in <knowledge-base_path> and store results in <output_path> (again if some of arguments is ommited, the current directory is used, so in the extreme and not recommended case, you can just type `inspire` to make a prediction).
 For additional switchers please see the corresponding man pages.